luishsilva/luishsilva/README.md

 ### Hi there 👋
 I'm a dedicated software developer.
-I enjoy writing code, spending time with my family, and helping people whenever I have the opportunity to do so.
+I enjoy writing code, spending time with my family, and helping people whenever I have the opportunity.

 ### What I'm actively learning